rawphp-framework/rawphp-docs/docs/cookbook/database-eloquent.md

 # Adding Laravel Eloquent and CakePHP's ORM to your application
 Steps:
 * Specify the database details in `config/DatabaseConfig.php`
-* Enable them in  `config/DatabaseConfig.php`.
+* Enable them in  `config/ORMConfig.php`.
 Laravel is enabled by default, to enable CakePHP just uncomment it.
 * Import them in the Model files you wish to use eg. `User.php`

-## Configure Eloquent
+## Specify the database details in `config/DatabaseConfig.php`

 Specify your database settings `config/DatabaseConfig.php` .
 Note that Laravel and CakePHP use different settings, to use both of them, just fill the same database details in both.
 This does not create the connection, so it is advised that you enter the same details in both of them even if you'll eventually use only one of them.